USD to KRW mid-rate = 1121.685

 South Korean Won (KRW) - Market news and forecasts

-26-November-18: The South Korean won likes to trade in ranges.
-Since July it has been contained, for the most part, between 1110 and 1140 to the dollar.
-The current range developed after June’s violent break from the previous range that existed between 1060 and 1085 in the first half of the year, and that range preceded a sharp break from yet another range that developed in 2017.
+The won is a peculiar currency, preferring to trade in ranges.
+Since last summer the won has been contained, for the most part, between 1110 and 1140 to the dollar.
+The current range developed after June’s violent break from a previous range that existed between 1060 and 1085 in the first half of 2018.
+That range, too, preceded a sharp break from yet another range that developed in 2017.

-HSBC said in October that any intensification in US-China trade tensions could weigh heavily on the won.
+Any intensification in US-China trade tensions could weigh heavily on the won in 2019.
 Trade tensions act to reduce the risk appetite of investors and to lower expectations for Chinese economic growth, which greatly affects the broader Asia-Pac region.
+A slower pace of US interest rate hikes (as was projected by the Fed itself in December) would be won supporting.